Easter Sunday of the Resurrection of the Lord

 Then Mary Magdalene comes rushing in on the first Easter Sunday morning to tell them that the tomb is empty.
 Fearing that the Lord's body had been stolen Peter and John race to the tomb only to find the burial cloths neatly rolled up with no evidence of foul play.
 St. John tells us that "he saw and believed."
 St. Luke tells us that Peter was "amazed."

 Is this why we're all here today on this Easter Sunday morning?
 Are we all here today to peer inside the empty tomb?
 The empty tomb itself means nothing.
-As St. Mark said last night, "He has been raised; he is not here."
+As St. Luke said last night we will not find our Lord among the dead.
 It's His appearances that matter.
 Over the next fifty days we'll hear about all of His appearances.
 He'll appear to Mary Magdalene in the garden; to the disciples on the road to Emmaus; to the Apostles in the upper room; to doubting Thomas; to the fishermen in Galilee; and to countless other witnesses.
 Finally, His Holy Spirit will come upon them at Pentecost..

 As we listen to these witnesses we'll have to examine our own belief.
 After all, St. Paul said that "if Christ is not risen, our faith is in vain."
 In other words if Christ is not risen, there will be no resurrection for us.
 However, maybe some of us feel like we're in the same position as Peter.
 Maybe doubts have crept in, maybe we're too secure, maybe something has caused us to deny our Lord and turn our backs on Him.